dfelinto/blender-manual/manual/game_engine/physics.rst

 Blender includes advanced physics simulation in the form of the Bullet Physics Engine (`BulletPhysics.org <http://bulletphysics.org>`__).
 Most of your work will involve setting the right properties on the objects in your scene---then you can sit back and let the engine take over.
-The physics simulation can be used for :doc:`Games <game_engine>`, but also for FIXME(TODO: Internal Link; [[#Recording to Keyframes|Animation]]).
+The physics simulation can be used for :doc:`Games </game_engine>`, but also for FIXME(TODO: Internal Link; [[#Recording to Keyframes|Animation]]).

-The Blender Game Engine (BGE) is based on Rigid-Body Physics, which differs significantly from the complementary set of tools available in the form of :doc:`Soft Body Physics Simulations <physics/soft_body>`.
+The Blender Game Engine (BGE) is based on Rigid-Body Physics, which differs significantly from the complementary set of tools available in the form of :doc:`Soft Body Physics Simulations </physics/soft_body>`.
 Though the BGE does have a :guilabel:`Soft Body` type, it is not nearly as nuanced as the non-BGE Soft Body.
 The inverse is even more true: it is difficult to get the non-BGE physics to resemble anything like a stiff shape.
 Rigid Body Physics does not have, as an effect or a cause, any mesh deformations.